novaprova/novaprova/doc/manual/porting.rst

 Returns a stacktrace as a vector of code addresses (``%eip`` samples in x86) of the calling address, in order from the innermost to the outermost.
-The current (somewhat disappointing) implementation walks stack frames using the frame pointer, which is somewhat fragile on x86 platforms (where libraries are often shipped built with the ``-fomit-frame-pointer`` flag, which breaks this technique).
+The current implementation walks stack frames using the frame pointer, which is somewhat fragile on x86 platforms (where libraries are often shipped built with the ``-fomit-frame-pointer`` flag, which breaks this technique).
 This function is used only to generate error reports that are read by humans, so it really should be implemented in a way which emphasizes accuracy over speed, e.g. using the DWARF2 unwind information to pick apart stack frames accurately.

+Note also that the vector should contain *calling* addresses, not *return addresses*.
+In most architectures the stack contains the latter, but to generate accurate source line information in the decorate stack trace, NovaProva needs the former.

 Detect Debuggers
 ++++++++++++++++